Killington slopes, Vermont © Mark Klapper

 There are a number of shops at Killington, including gift shops and antique shops, and a host of ski equipment shops.
 There are also shops that sell traditional Vermont specialities including maple syrup and local cheeses.
 Villages and towns surrounding Killington are home to even more country stores, antique shops and galleries, with the nearby town of Rutland, in particular, offering good shopping opportunities.
 There are roughly a hundred restaurants in Killington and those willing to travel a bit will find cosy eateries in neighbouring villages as well.

 The après-ski activities on offer are extensive and Killington's nightlife is one of the best by American ski resort standards.
-The Wobbly Barn is an institution in Killington, offering live music, dancing and a popular happy hour, resulting in a rowdy crowd, and there are many other pubs, lounges and bars to enjoy.
+The Wobbly Barn is an institution in Killington, offering live music, dancing and a popular happy hour, resulting in a rowdy crowd.
+There are many other pubs, lounges and bars to enjoy.

 Activities are abundant on and off the slopes and in all seasons.
 In winter, snow-mobiling and ice-skating, indoor rock climbing, dog sledding, sleigh rides, spas, snow-shoeing and live music are available.
 In summer, Killington is still a popular holiday resort with two world-class golf courses, horse riding, mountain biking and hiking available.
 Rates usually drop drastically in summer.